Attention CHOP clinicians: patient education should be printed and assigned via EPIC's Teaching Library.

 • Refer to the package insert for color codes for your brand of ketone test strips.

-• Wait the amount of time stated in the directions.
+• Wait the amount of time stated in the directions, usually 15-30 seconds.

 What else do I need to know about ketone strips?